 (ii) Asset LLC is a limited liability company duly organized, validly existing, and in good standing under the laws of Delaware.
 Asset LLC has all requisite powers and all material governmental licenses, authorizations, consents, and approvals required to carry on its business as now conducted.

 (b) Authorization.
-The execution, delivery, and performance by the Sponsor and Asset LLC of each Operative Document to which each is a party (i) are within their respective organizational powers; (ii) have been duly authorized by all requisite action; (iii) require no action by or in respect of, or filing with, any Governmental Authority that has not been taken or made (other than filings that are not material); and (iv) do not contravene, violate, or constitute a default under, any provision of Law applicable to the Sponsor Asset LLC , the certificate of incorporation, by-laws, or other organizational documents of the Sponsor Asset LLC or any material judgment, injunction, order, decree, agreement, or instrument binding upon the Sponsor Asset LLC or result in the creation or imposition of any Lien upon any asset of the Sponsor Asset LLC .
+The execution, delivery, and performance by the Sponsor and Asset LLC of each Operative Document to which each is a party (i) are within their respective organizational powers; (ii) have been duly authorized by all requisite action; (iii) require no action by or in respect of, or filing with, any Governmental Authority that has not been taken or made (other than filings that are not material); and (iv) do not contravene, violate, or constitute a default under, any provision of Law applicable to the Sponsor or, Asset LLC or the Transferor, the certificate of incorporation, by-laws, or other organizational documents of the Sponsor or, Asset LLC or the Transferor or any material judgment, injunction, order, decree, agreement, or instrument binding upon the Sponsor or, Asset LLC or the Transferor or result in the creation or imposition of any Lien upon any asset of the Sponsor or, Asset LLC or the Transferor.

 (c) Enforceability.
-Each Operative Document to which the Sponsor Asset LLC is a party constitutes the legal, valid, and binding obligation of the Sponsor Asset LLC (as the case may be) enforceable against it in accordance with its terms, except as may be limited by the effect of any Bankruptcy Law or by general principles of equity.
+Each Operative Document to which the Sponsor or, Asset LLC or the Transferor is a party constitutes the legal, valid, and binding obligation of the Sponsor or, Asset LLC or the Transferor (as the case may be) enforceable against it in accordance with its terms, except as may be limited by the effect of any Bankruptcy Law or by general principles of equity.

 (d) Litigation.
-There is no Action pending against (or, to the knowledge of the Sponsor, threatened against) the Sponsor Asset LLC before any Governmental Authority in which there is a reasonable possibility of an adverse decision that (i) could reasonably be expected to have a material adverse effect on the Asset LLC Interest or on the consolidated financial condition, business, or operations of the Sponsor and its Subsidiaries, taken as a whole; or (ii) draws into question the validity or enforceability of any Operative Document.
+There is no Action pending against (or, to the knowledge of the Sponsor, threatened against) the Sponsor or, Asset LLC or the Transferor before any Governmental Authority in which there is a reasonable possibility of an adverse decision that (i) could reasonably be expected to have a material adverse effect on the Asset LLC Interest or on the consolidated financial condition, business, or operations of the Sponsor and its Subsidiaries, taken as a whole; or (ii) draws into question the validity or enforceability of any Operative Document.

 (e) Status.